-Twitti School currently has 431 students from pre-kindergarten to grade 9.
-Of these students, 31 are fully sponsored by donors.
+Twitti School currently has 479 students from pre-kindergarten to grade 9.
+Of these students, 31 were fully sponsored by donors in 2017.
 The school campus has 11 spacious classrooms, 3 separate washroom facilities, a water well, a library and administration building, and a sports field.

 When Lydia and Simon Maonde retired from their long careers in education, they took up a new life as farmers in the Lilayi community near Lusaka, Zambia’s capital.
 The need for a school for the children of the farm workers was apparent and so, in 1994, Mrs. Maonde began to teach 5 pre-schoolers in the Maonde home.
 Word spread in the community of how well these children were being taught, and parents soon brought others to learn.
 Since the Maonde sons and daughter had grown and moved away, their 3 small bedrooms became the school classrooms.

 By 2005 there were about 200 children coming, in morning and afternoon shifts, to be pupils at this new Twitti School.
 The name Twitti was chosen since the word ‘twitti’ means the smallest twig, a symbol for these tiny children who were becoming part of the powerful tree of education.When this ‘school in the house’ was reaching its physical limits, an amazing re-connection occurred.
 Mr. and Mrs. Maonde, by means of the Internet, began to correspond with two Canadians who had worked with them at Namwala Secondary School more than thirty-five years earlier.
 Mr. Maonde requested their help in financing the construction of a ‘real’ school.